Imogen-Wren-Studios/mood-bottle/README.md

 ### In moodBottle.ini File

-Select the data pin for WS2812B
+Select the data pin for WS2812B<br>
 `#define LED_PIN 5`<br><br>

-Specify number of LEDs in WS2812B strip
+Specify number of LEDs in WS2812B strip<br>
 `#define NUM_LEDS    8`<br><br>

 Define the maximum brightness for all effects values from 0 - 255 are valid.